jasonhilton/Comp_Exp_Workshop/Design_and_Analysis_Computer_Experiments.md

 In the first part of this workshop we have paid very little attention to the uncertainty inherent in simulation.
 We will start by examining how Monte Carlo techniques can be used to assess the effect of uncertainty.

 ## Assessing uncertainty using Monte Carlo
-We will start by working with the forest fire model, again from the netlogo model library.
+We will start by working with the forest fire model, again from the NetLogo model library.
 This model display displays a lot of stochasticity in outputs, and so is a good target for uncertainty analysis.

 It models the spread of fire through a forest.
 It has only one parameter - the density of the trees in the forest in question.
 The simulation introduces fire to the edge of the fire, and lets it spread to any nearby trees.
 We are examining the proportion of burnt trees as an output.